-Iowa is a leading U.S. state in wind power generation and electricity, with 5,133 MW of capacity (ahead of all states except Texas and California).
-Iowa produces 20% of all the electricity generated in the state from wind turbines, ranking it first in the nation and second in the world.
+Iowa is a leading U.S. state in wind power generation and electricity, with 5,177 MW of capacity (ahead of all states except Texas and California).
+Iowa produces 27.4% of all the electricity generated in the state from wind turbines.

 Wind power has a long history in Texas.
 In 1970, West Texas State University began wind energy research which led to the formation of the Alternative Energy Institute (AEI) in 1977.
 AEI has been a major information resource about wind energy for Texas.

-According to the American Wind Energy Association, as of the fourth quarter 2012, Colorado ranked tenth for wind power capacity with 2,301 megawatts (MW) installed.
+According to the American Wind Energy Association, as of year-end 2013, Colorado ranked tenth for wind power capacity with 2,332 megawatts (MW) installed.
 In 2006, Colorado only had 291 MW of capacity, despite a strong wind resource.